 Ways to measure TDEE

 The current gold-standard method of measuring energy expenditure is the doubly labeled water (DLW) method since it is noninvasive.
 It involves drinking a formulated water and getting urine tests done thereafter.
-However, it can be expensive, and does not consider energy used through exercise.
+However, it can be expensive and does not consider the energy used through exercise.